The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-This work does not consider potential variation of the reconstructed neutrino energy spectra from sources of uncertainty beyond FSI.
+This work also does not consider potential variation of the reconstructed neutrino energy spectra from sources of uncertainty beyond FSI.
 Modeling of other nuclear effects, particularly those that can significantly alter the hadronic system (e.g. hadronization), and detector response gives scope for significantly more variation.
+Although we consider only two sets of oscillation parameters, we expect that the qualitative conclusions of the study will not change for choices within the ranges allowed by experimental measurements~\cite{ParticleDataGroup:2024cfk}.

-Despite the above limitations, our analysis demonstrates the plausible impact that varying FSI alone can have on reconstructed neutrino energy spectra and compares it to oscillation parameter variations, showing scope for significant degeneracy between the two.
-This suggests that a near detector system, alongside an appropriate uncertainty model, is a crucial tool for mitigating FSI-related systematic uncertainties.
-In particular, the More Capable Near Detector (MCND)~\cite{DUNE:2024wvj} for DUNE Phase II will likely play a critical role in constraining interaction models through its enhanced ability to revolve final-state particles via low particle tracking thresholds.
+Despite the above limitations, our analysis demonstrates the potential impact that varying FSI alone can have on reconstructed neutrino energy spectra and compares it to oscillation parameter variations, showing scope for significant degeneracy between the two.
+Mitigating this will require future near detector systems to be able to precisely characterise FSI.
+In particular, the More Capable Near Detector (MCND)~\cite{DUNE:2024wvj} for DUNE Phase II will likely play a critical role in constraining interaction models through its enhanced ability to resolve final-state particles via low particle tracking thresholds.
 Moreover, the movable DUNE near detector system may be able to leverage the PRISM technique to remove oscillation measurement bias in FSI modeling in exchange for larger uncertainties~\cite{DUNE:2021tad}.